BN266/Skills-Programming-with-Advanced-Computer-Languages/README.md

 **Note on API Key:**
 The OpenAI API key used in this project is funded with minimal credit and for demonstration purposes only.
 I am aware of the security risks and have implemented appropriate safeguards.
+The API Key is provided to you either in project description on CodingXCamp and Slack, since deploying it in the code would be unsafe when uploading on Github

 ---